fleetdm/fleet/articles/fleet-4.23.0.md

 - Added instructions to override agent options using fleetctl force flag when users submit invalid agent options.
 - Added support for `low_disk_space` filter for endpoint `/labels/{id}/hosts`.
 - Added cleaner icons to select target pages.
-- Added validation of unknown keys for the Apply Teams Spec request payload (`POST /spec/teams` endpoint).
+- Added validation to the `teams` YAML file.
+Validation now checks for invalid keys.
 - Added the ability to filter low disk space host by platform in the Fleet UI.
 - Added vulnerability scores to Jira and Zendesk integrations for Fleet Premium users.
 - Added ingestion of disk encryption status for hosts and added that flag in the response of the `GET /hosts/{id}` API endpoint.
-- Added UI polish and style fixes for query pages.
+- Improved the UI on the New query and Edit query pages.
-- Added tooling for writing integration tests on the frontend.
-- Added the ability to detect Windows MDM solutions and add MDM endpoints.
-- Added the ability to scan for Windows vulnerabilities using the MSRC security bulletins to scan.
-Detected vulnerabilities are inserted in a new table, `operating_system_vulnerabilities`.
 - Improved host detail query to populate primary IP and Mac address on host.
 - Improved ingress resource by replacing the template with a most recent version that enables:
    - Optional annotations.
 Hardcoded annotations are no longer necessary.